pingcap/docs/two-data-centers-in-one-city-deployment.md

 In the configuration above:

 + `replication-mode` is the replication mode to be enabled.
 In the above example, it is set to `dr-auto-sync`.
-By default, majority protocol is followed.
+By default, the majority protocol is used.
-+ `label-key` is used to distinguish different data centers and needs to be matched with placement rules.
++ `label-key` is used to distinguish different data centers and needs to match placement rules.
 In this example, the primary data center is "east" and the DR data center is "west".
 + `primary-replicas` ia the number of Voter replicas in the primary data center.
 + `dr-replicas` is the number of Voter replicas in the DR data center.
 + `wait-store-timeout` is the waiting time for switching to asynchronous replication mode when network isolation or failure occurs.
 If the time of network failure exceeds the waiting time, asynchronous replication mode is enabled.
 The default waiting time is 60 seconds.

-To check the current replication state of the cluster, use the following API:
+To check the current replication status of the cluster, use the following API:

 {{< copyable "shell-regular" >}}